 If your child has complex needs and has an Education Health and Care Plan, then a review will be used as a transition meeting.
 During this meeting, we will invite staff from both schools to attend and any other relevant professionals.
 Their teacher and SENCO will discuss with secondary colleagues how many transition visits can be arranged over and above those offered to children without SEND.
 These additional visits to the new school will be carried out with the child and secondary school staff in the summer term.

 - At Victoria Lane Academy, we have developed a comprehensive, induction process to enable all children to have a smooth and effective transition into Victoria Lane Academy.
 We work closely with parents/carers to ensure we can accommodate any additional needs of SEN pupils.

-- Meetings are arranged at parent’s request with our school SENCO, Vicki Simpson.
+- Meetings are arranged at parent’s request with our school SENCO, Mrs A Addison.

 - Our School and Family Lead Worker, Gayle Hodkinson, is available to provide additional support when required.

 How we support children/young people with SEN moving between classes in our school

 At Victoria Lane Academy, we implement a range of measures to ensure a seamless, smooth transition for our pupils as they continue their journey throughout our school.
 These include

 - Teacher meetings with SENCO